 Infatuation is instant and quick.
 True love, however, takes time to grow.

-If you barely know your partner yet feel like spending most of your time with them there’s a good chance it might not be love.
+If you barely know your partner yet feel like spending most of your time with them there’s a good chance you are not in love with them.
 Infatuation results in chemical reactions in the brain releasing Norepinephrine and Dopamine which make you feel good and excited.

 2. You feel uncomfortable around your partner